Skip to main content

 You connect to data sources through shared or private connections.
 Shared Connections •Shared connections are stored in a central location and are available to multiple users through the Smart View Panel.
 You cannot add, edit, or rename shared connections, but you can save them as private connections, which you can edit and rename.
 Private Connections •Private connections are those that you create by saving a shared connection to your local computer or by entering a URL to a provider that is not configured for shared connections.
 When you create a private connection, it becomes the active connection.
 Shared Connections : 1.
 From the Smart View ribbon, click Panel .
 2. From Smart View Home or from the menu displayed when you click the arrow next to Home button, do one of the following: • Click a connection name under Recently U sed .
 You can click to pin items to this list. • Select Shared Connections to open th...

-Objective: The idea of the post is to automate the updating of Registry Entries required to increase the Timeout for Smart View.
+“ The Request Timed Out.
+Contact your Administrator to Increase netRetryCount and netRetryInterval.
 IE7 and IE8 & IE9 have a 30-second timeout when waiting for communication from the server.
 When adding form data, Smart View can take longer than 30 seconds to get confirmation from the Planning server that the changes were made and saved.
 A similar constraint exists for Essbase data.
-Pre update registry Settings: Open the command prompt window by clicking the start button >Search bar >Key in regedit navigate to the below path and check the existing settings you might not have” KeepAlive,ServerInfo & ReceiveTimeout” HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings Automated Resolution Steps: Create a file called “smartviewfix.reg” Edit the file in notepad. ...
+Pre update registry Settings Open the command prompt window by clicking the start button >Search bar >Key in regedit navigate to the below path and check the existing settings you might not have” KeepAlive,ServerInfo & ReceiveTimeout ” HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings Automated Resolution Steps 1) Create a file called “test.reg” 2) Edit the file in notepad.
+3) Add th...